ubuntu-mate/qa/manual-tests/caja.md

 #### Dropbox

-Installation is as simple as `sudo apt-get install caja-dropbox`.
+Installation is as simple as `sudo apt-get install caja-dropbox libappindicator1`.
 It will download proprietary installer and extract it to the `/var/lib/dropbox`.
 Then you need to restart Caja and provide your Dropbox credentials in the opened browser window to start using Dropbox.

 The autostart for Caja-Dropbox is controlled by `caja-dropbox-autostart`.